Heckler (character): Supporting cast

-Ledge – Stu's buddy and one of the few who knows his secret identity.
+Ledge – Stu's "man in the chair" and one of the few who knows his secret identity.
 He provides most of Stu's information regarding his opponents, keeping extensive dossiers on major crime figures in Delta City.
+Even if they are riddled with spelling errors.

-François – Stu's slightly anal-retentive and an obsessive but highly creative cook at "Eats".
+François – Stu's slightly anal-retentive, obsessive, but highly creative cook at "Eats".

 Mr. Dude – One of the patrons of "EATS".
 A leather jacket-clad overweight and middle-aged greaser who provides Stu with information on underworld activities and is regularly visited by the denizens of Delta City, including generals and monsignors, for advice on a vast variety of subjects.

 Gus McDougal – The officer of the Delta City Police Department and ex-husband of the Minx.
-McDougal bemoans the changing face of Delta City and mourns the loss of "42 Varieties", a donut shop which was demolished to make room for a McDonald's.
+McDougal bemoans the changing face of Delta City and mourns the fact that despite there being advertised as having "42 Varieties", the donut shop lacks more than just glazed donuts.

 Mayor Clump – Delta City's mayor has a grey, undefined face.
 He wears either a "liberal" or "conservative" human face mask, depending on his audience.

 The Minx – A beautiful gun-toting loner in dark glasses and a mohawk who has a teenage daughter named Axi.
 She hunts criminals in Delta City for the reward money, but there is a distinct personal motivation involved as they all tend to be men she previously dated.
 Minx is a parody of characters like the Punisher, and guns down criminals without consideration for due process.

 X-Ms. – One of the Heckler's superheroic peers in Delta City.
 She defends the Christmas-themed section of Delta City called "Tinseltown".

 Rabbi Zone and Dreidel – The Rabbi is part of the Brotherhood of the Zone Magi, an ancient order-enforcing group.
 He possesses unspecified powers derived from the Zone Patch, a purple circle in his right palm.
 Dreidel is Zone's adolescent sidekick, and can spin and travel at high speeds.
 The two are Jewish and parodies of Batman and Robin.

 Lex Concord – The superhero of Delta City during the 1800s.
 Concord fled into the future after the demonic Flying Buttress destroyed Delta.